CORONAVIRUS AID, RELIEF, AND ECONOMIC SECURITY (CARES) ACT EMERGENCY FUNDS

 Quarterly Budget and Expenditure Reporting under CARES Act Sections 18004(a)(1) Institutional Portion, 18004(a)(2), and 18004(a)(3)

-For the Institutional Portion - all of the allocated $171,903 have been spent as follows for the purchase of additional:
+For the original CARES ACT HEERF-Institutional Portion: As of March 31, 2021, all of the allocated $171,903 have been spent as follows for the purchase of additional:

 - instructional equipment (laboratory equipment and computers) $51,437